JadePhoen-x/Godot-Style-Guide/README.md

 > For an example script using these principles, refer to the included script_example.gd within the repository.

 #### All Public Methods Should Have A Summary
-Any method intended to be used by another script should have a comment above its declaration that explains its purpose.
+Any method intended to be used by another script should have a comment above its declaration that explains its purpose, _unless that purpose is explicitly obvious_.
 While in C# XML summaries can be used, we simply make do with comments.

 ```
-# Makes the player attack
+# Charges up the player's attack
-func attack() -> void:
+func charge_up() -> void:
-    # attack
+    # logic
 ```

 #### Foldout Groups